stevenandrewcarter/love_letters/README.md

-love_letters
+Love Letters
 ============
 Proof of concept of a Ruby on Rails application site.
-Plan to use it to prototype a couple of Site ideas and determine possible opportunities.
+The site is intended as a prototype and as such do not expect complete functionality.

 Installation
 ------------